Proportionality bias: Conspiracy theories

 Proportionality bias has been heavily linked to the development and persistence of conspiracy theories – a direct behavioural example of the balancing of cause-effect relationships, such as through the belief that a major event was actually caused by a 'higher power'.
 For example, many believe that Princess Diana died as the result of conspiracy within the government and British Royal Family, arguably due to the fact that the death of such a prominent public figure being caused by something so seemingly mundane as a car crash is an uncomfortable truth to accept.

 Leman and Cinirella's (2007) study saw 64 participants read 1 of 4 variations of a vignette reporting, in which the assassination of a theoretical president was either attempted or successful – participants later rate the likelihood that 8 related statements were accurate.
 It was found that individuals were more likely to endorse a conspiracy when the consequences of an event were major (and the president dies).
-Such findings support the notion that conspiracy theories are an effect of probability bias.
+Such findings support the notion that conspiracy theories are an effect of proportionality bias.